+This course investigates a particular topic of current interest in Criminal Justice.
 Topics vary according to the current interests of the department and/or students.
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C.

 May be repeated once when topics vary.